 The Sugarloaf Pipeline Alliance and Melbourne Water have implemented actions and adhered to the conditions placed on the Project by the then Federal Minister for the Environment, Heritage and the Arts.

-Full compliance with pipeline operational volume conditions was achieved between 1 July 2014 and 30 June 2015 with only 6 ML extracted to the Sugarloaf Pipeline during this period.
+Full compliance with pipeline operational volume conditions was achieved between 1 July 2015 and 30 June 2016 with no more than 7 ML extracted to the Sugarloaf Pipeline during this period.